microsoft/synthetic-data-showcase/README.md

 Generates the `reportable_aggregates` tsv file containing precomputed and protected counts of all sensitive attribute combinations up to `reporting_length` in length, as well as a  `sensitive_aggregates` tsv file storing the actual counts.
 This file is used in the `--evaluate` pipeline stage to avoid recomputing combinations, and may be used to confirm actual values.
 Since these are highly sensitive, the file should be protected in the same way as the original microdata.

-Additional outputs of this stage are tsv and svg summaries of `sensitive_rare_by_length` &ndash; how many sensitive attribute combinations exist up to `reporting_length` and what proportion of these are rare, i.e., occurring with a frequency below `reporting_threshold`.
+Additional outputs of this stage are tsv and svg summaries of `sensitive_rare_by_length` &ndash; how many sensitive attribute combinations exist up to `reporting_length` and what proportion of these are rare, i.e., occurring with a frequency below `reporting_resolution`.

 ### Generate